-We are currently reliant on COH, Fred Hutch, St. Jude, the NIH, UAB, Mayo Clinic, and LUMC for a substantial portion of our research and development efforts and the early clinical testing of our product candidates.
+We are currently reliant on COH, Fred Hutch, UAB, and Mayo Clinic for a substantial portion of our research and development efforts and the early clinical testing of our product candidates.

-A substantial portion of our research and development has been and will continue to be conducted by COH, Fred Hutch, St. Jude, UAB, Mayo Clinic and LUMC, pursuant to a sponsored research agreement and/or clinical trial agreements with each of those parties.
+A substantial portion of our research and development has been and will continue to be conducted by COH, Fred Hutch, UAB, and Mayo Clinic, pursuant to a sponsored research agreement and/or clinical trial agreements with each of those parties.
 As a result, our future success is heavily dependent on the results of research and development efforts of Dr. Stephen Forman and his team at COH, of Drs.
-Brian Till and Mazyar Shadman and their team at Fred Hutch, of Drs.
-Stephen Gottschalk and Ewelina Mamcarz and their team at St. Jude, of Dr. James M. Markert and his team at UAB, of Dr. Larry R. Pease and his team at Mayo Clinic, and Dr. Frank Staal and his team at LUMC.
+Brian Till and Mazyar Shadman and their team at Fred Hutch, of Dr. James M. Markert and his team at UAB, and of Dr. Larry R. Pease and his team at Mayo Clinic.
 We have limited control over the nature or timing of their research and limited visibility into their day-to-day activities, and as a result can provide little assurance that their efforts will be successful.